-Hypertension can become serious and life threatening if left untreated.
-Here are ways to lower blood pressure levels: discuss treatment options with your doctor, avoid shaking salt on food, follow your doctor's orders, eat low sodium meals and snacks, take medication as prescribed, exercise regularly, use herbs to season food, avoid eating processed foods, avoid drinking high sodium beverages, and reduce stress in your life.
+Hypertension can also become serious and life threatening if left untreated.
+Here are ways to lower blood pressure levels: follow the doctor's orders, take medication as prescribed, avoid shaking salt on food, read sodium content on food labels, eat low sodium meals and snacks, exercise regularly, avoid eating processed foods, avoid drinking high sodium beverages and reduce stress in your life.

-Take care of your body: Check your blood pressure regularly, schedule your annual physical exam, exercise daily, eat low sodium foods, drink plenty of water, and reduce stress in your life.
+Take care of your body from head to toe: Check your blood pressure regularly, schedule your annual physical exam, exercise daily, eat low sodium foods, drink plenty of water, and reduce stress in your life.

 ©Yvette Collins, Pharm.D.
 All Rights Reserved.
 No part of this article may be reproduced without prior permission from the author.
 Partial reposting is permitted with a link back to the original article.